Petar Đurin

 Petar Đurin (born 4 March 2001) is a Croatian footballer who plays as a goalkeeper for Ypsonas Krasava.

-Club career
+Career

 In 2018, Đurin signed for English third division side Portsmouth from the youth academy of Atalanta in the Italian Serie A, where he said, "in Croatia, a lot is being done on explosiveness and strength.
 Shots are quite important, and lately it is sought after and played with the foot.
 In Italy a lot of attention is paid to technique and setup, and in England work is done on center shots that are sharper than anywhere I’ve been."

 In 2019, he was sent on loan to English seventh division club Bognor Regis Town.
-In 2021, Đurin signed for Apollon (Limassol) in the Cypriot top flight from Croatian third division team Mladost Petrinja.
-On 23 August 2021, he debuted for Apollon (Limassol) during a 4-2 win over Ethnikos (Achna).
+In 2021, Đurin signed for Apollon Limassol in the Cypriot top flight from Croatian third division team Mladost Petrinja.
+On 23 August 2021, he debuted for Apollon Limassol in a 4–2 win over Ethnikos Achna.